 What if I don’t have access to funds to pay my lawyer?

 It’s not uncommon to be concerned about the financial implications of a divorce, especially when it comes to paying for a divorce attorney.
 Texas, a community property state, considers all income earned and property acquired during the marriage as community property.
 This means the assets will be divided equally in the event of a divorce unless clear and convincing evidence indicates otherwise.
 Some attorneys might offer payment plans or sliding scale fees based on your income and circumstances.

 Should I move out of the house?

-How will filing for divorce impact my right to see my children?
+How will file for divorce impact my right to see my children?

-The earliest your divorce can be finalized is 60 days after the divorce petition is filed.
-Generally, only uncontested divorces—where the parties agree on all issues at the outset of the case—are resolved this quickly.
-Divorce cases involving disputed issues typically last six months to a year.
+The earliest a divorce can be finalized in Texas is 60 days after the divorce petition is filed.
+However, this timeline applies only to uncontested divorces, where the parties agree on all issues from the beginning of the case.
+Divorce cases involving disputed issues typically take longer, ranging from six months to a year to resolve.

 Need to Find a Local Divorce Attorney?

 Ben Carrasco is an experienced, talented Austin divorce attorney who will fight to win your legal case.
 Call Ben today at (512) 320-9126 or request a consultation online!